Neelavelicham

 The story became the basis of a film called Bhargavi Nilayam (1964) whose script was also written by Vaikom Muhammad Basheer.
-A film titled Neelavelicham, based on the original short story by Basheer is to hit the theatres on April 2023.
+A film titled Neelavelicham, based on the original short story by Basheer released in April 2023.

 Story

 The Rental house

 A writer is in search of a rental home.
 He finds a relatively cheap home by the end of his search.
-He only came to know that the house is haunted after he moved into the home, paying two months of rent in advance.
+He discovered that the house is haunted only after he moved into it, paying two months of rent in advance.
 The name of the house was 'Bhargavi Nilayam'.
-The previous resident of the house called Bhargavi committed suicide by jumping into the well behind the house due to a love failure.
+The previous resident of the house called Bhargavi kills herself by jumping into the well behind the house due to a love failure.
 It is believed that Bhargavi used to give a hard time to the residents of the house, especially men.

 Stay

-Despite knowing all these, the writer decides to live there because he does not have other options.
-He starts talking to Bhargavi and narrates his problems.
+Despite knowing all this, the writer decides to live there because he does not have other options.
+He talks to Bhargavi and narrates his problems.
 He tells her that even if she kills him, no one will be concerned.
-He tells her that he does not have any problems in Bhargavi living there, and he requests her to let him live there peacefully.
+He tells her that he does not object to Bhargavi living there, and he requests her to let him live there peacefully.

 The writer soon makes Bhargavi his partner in everything he is doing, including his writing and music.
 Their relation grew so much that it became normal for him.

 'The Magic'

 One day, while he was writing an emotional story, the light goes off in the heavy wind.
 He goes in search of some oil to pour in his oil lamp.
 He couldn't find it though, so he comes home disappointed.
-When he come home, he was surprised to see that his room is now well lit.
+When he came home, he was surprised to see that his room is now well lit.
 The oil lamp which did not have any oil now has a two-inch-high blue flame.

-The writer is amused and confused on who lit the light and where the blue light came from.
+The writer is amused and confused about who lit the light and where the blue light came from.
 There the story ends.